Black Swan: Profile and Information

 The swan ends up in deeper water to hit lower.

-A black swan nest is usually a large heap or mound of reeds, grasses and weeds between 1 and 1.5 meters (3–41⁄2 feet ) in diameter and up to 1 meter high, in shallow waters or on islands.
+A black swan nest is usually a large heap or mound of reeds, grasses, and weeds between 1 and 1.5 meters (3–41⁄2 feet ) in diameter and up to 1 meter high in shallow waters or islands.

-A nest is reused yearly, restored or reconstructed as required.
-The care of the nest is shared by both parents.
-The typical clutch contains 4 to 8 greenish-white eggs that are incubated for approximately 35–40 days.
+A nest is reused yearly, restored, or reconstructed as required.
+Both parents share the care of the nest.
+The typical clutch contains 4 to 8 greenish-white eggs incubated for approximately 35–40 days.

 After laying the last egg, the incubation begins to synchronize the hatching of the chicks.
 Before the incubation starts, the parent may sit over the eggs without actually warming them.